Panhandle Trail

 The Panhandle Trail is a rail trail in southern Pennsylvania and the Northern Panhandle of West Virginia.
-It occupies an abandoned railroad corridor that had been known as the Panhandle route which has been converted to a bicycle and walking trail.
-The rail line between Burgettstown and Weirton was closed in 1994, but Burgettstown to Walkers Mill closed in 1996.
+It occupies an abandoned Conrail railroad corridor that had been known as the Panhandle route which has been converted to a bicycle and walking trail.
+The line between Walkers Mill and Weirton was closed in 1995, and the tracks were removed the following year in 1996.
 The original section of the trail is the West Virginia section, where the trail was called the Harmon Creek Trail, for the adjacent Harmon Creek.
 When Pennsylvania built its section, both states agreed to call it the Panhandle Trail.
 Although the Panhandle Trail occupies 29 miles of the Panhandle Route, the remaining portion of the route is owned by the Pittsburgh and Ohio Central Railroad, but it is no longer used.

 History

 The rail trail follows the same route as the former Panhandle Division of the Pennsylvania Railroad that connected Pittsburgh to St. Louis and gives the trail its name.
 It is part of the government funded “Rails to Trails” project.
 The first mile of the trail officially opened on October 29, 2000.
-About five months later on March 15, 2001 a group of volunteers was chosen to serve as the Panhandle Trail Association.
+About five months later on March 15, 2001, a group of volunteers was chosen to serve as the Panhandle Trail Association.
 Their purpose was to establish and manage the passage that would eventually link the Panhandle Trail to the larger Montour Trail.
 In January 2007 the connector was completed.
 Though the entire trail is accessible, the trail is paved from McDonald to the Pennsylvania/West Virginia state line.
-Because the trail is constantly under development there is no official completion date.